pytek-io/website/reflect/reflect.md

 ### A Python enterprise framework

-Reflect is a complete solution allowing to easily develop business apps (ie: [Single-page application](https://en.wikipedia.org/wiki/Single-page_application)) all in Python.
+Reflect is a complete solution which allows you to easily develop business apps (ie: [Single-page application](https://en.wikipedia.org/wiki/Single-page_application)) all in Python.
 It exposes many [React](https://reactjs.org/) component libraries to Python and provides a powerful high level API to drive these components.
 Apps are Python scripts which can be launched from a web browser.

 ## General architecture